hankngo/AIpetite/README.md

     The project should now be running with the backend on port 5001 and the frontend on its designated port (usually 3000).

 ## Making Changes
-- **IMPORTANT** Please don't directly push to main ever
+- **IMPORTANT** Please don't directly push to the main ever
-- For any **new feature** you’re working on, you should **create a new branch** and **making changes on your own branch**.
+- For any **new feature** you’re working on, you should **create a new branch** and **make changes on your own branch**.
 - Branches should be named {frontend/backend/...}/{your_name}/{feature_name}.
-    - For example:  `frontend/anthony/authenticationUI`
+    - For example:  `anthony/frontend/authenticationUI`

-- If possible, organizing your work by keeping backend and frontend changes in separate branches.
+- If possible, organize your work by keeping backend and frontend changes in separate branches.

 - When ready to merge, or if you encounter merge conflicts and need assistance, consult the team.